panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 A good example of asynchronous callbacks is the timer function `setTimeout(callback, time)`.
 It invokes the `callback` after `time` milliseconds have passed.

-In the following example the `later` function is executed after 2 seconds:
+In the following example, the `later()` function is executed with a delay 2 seconds:

 ```javascript
 console.log('setTimeout() starts');